This page collects AI companies' commitments relevant to AI safety and extreme risks.

 - OpenAI committed to give their superintelligence alignment effort "20% of the compute we've secured to date" (in July 2023), to be used "over the next four years."
 It's unclear how much compute this was, and with compute use increasing exponentially it may be quite little in 2027.
 (Many observers misinterpreted the commitment as 20% of compute going forward, and very reasonably interpreted it as for the Superalignment team specifically, and OpenAI failed to correct these interpretations.)
 Regardless, the Superalignment team dissolved in May 2024.
 The team's requests for compute were repeatedly denied and there was no plan for allocating the promised compute.
 OpenAI later claimed that the compute was never meant for the Superalignment team in particular.

 - OpenAI is fully controlled by a nonprofit board with a mandate for safety and benefit-sharing.
-However, the previous board was ineffective in its attempt to remove CEO Sam Altman.
-(This is part of OpenAI’s internal governance, not really a commitment.)
+However, the previous board was ineffective in its attempt to remove CEO Sam Altman, the new board seems to defer to the Sam Altman, and OpenAI is moving to remove the nonprofit's control.
+(This is part of OpenAI's internal governance, not really a commitment.)

-- OpenAI said “We think it’s important that efforts like ours submit to independent audits before releasing new systems; we will talk about this in more detail later this year.”
-That was in February 2023; we do not believe they elaborated or have a policy on this topic.
-(They did mention that they shared early access to GPT-4 with METR, then part of the Alignment Research Center.)
+- Auditing: in February 2023, OpenAI said "We think it's important that efforts like ours submit to independent audits before releasing new systems; we will talk about this in more detail later this year."
+OpenAI never elaborated (except to mention that it shared early access to GPT-4 with METR, then part of the Alignment Research Center, but this was not an audit).
+In December 2023, OpenAI published its Preparedness Framework, saying "evaluations (and corresponding mitigations) will be audited by qualified, independent third-parties."
+No audits occurred.
+In April 2025, OpenAI removed this provision from its Preparedness Framework, and it did not note this change in the changelog.

 - OpenAI said "We are committed to openly sharing our alignment research when it's safe to do so: We want to be transparent about how well our alignment techniques actually work in practice and we want every AGI developer to use the world's best alignment techniques."

-- OpenAI’s original4 “mission is to ensure that artificial general intelligence benefits all of humanity.”
-Sometimes OpenAI and its leadership and staff state that that the mission is to build AGI themselves, including in formal announcements and legal documents.5
+[*] "mission is to ensure that artificial general intelligence benefits all of humanity."
+Sometimes OpenAI and its leadership and staff state that that the mission is to build AGI themselves, including in formal announcements and legal documents.[*]

 See also OpenAI's Approach to Frontier Risk (2023), OpenAI safety practices (2024), and Best Practices for Deploying Language Models (Cohere, OpenAI, and AI21 Labs 2022).